6 Problems Using QuickBooks Your Business Should Avoid

 2. You have multiple entities and/or a growing business.

 Are you handling several businesses?
 Planning to expand or franchise?
-You’ll need to manage separate bookkeeping systems and pay for each using QuickBooks.
-You’ll struggle to get a unified look at your finances.
-QuickBooks isn’t designed to scale and can be underpowered for larger transaction volumes.
-You need advanced accounting features to maintain efficiency in a complex business structure.
+You’ll need to manage separate bookkeeping systems and pay for each using QuickBooks, and you’ll struggle to get a unified look at your finances.

 3. You want deep analysis and detailed reporting of your business activities.